 Snooker World Championship

 The World Championship is held over 17 days in April and May each year at Sheffield’s famous Crucible Theatre where it has been held since 1977.
-Players must compete in five matches to win the title, with an increasing number of frames each round.
+Players must compete in five matches to win the title (excluding qualifiers), with an increasing number of frames each round.

-The winner can earn £375,000 (or more for hitting high or 147 breaks), and of course achieve a place on the winners board alongside the likes of Ronnie O’Sullivan, Stephen Hendry and Alex Higgins.
+The winner can earn £425,000 (or more for hitting high or 147 breaks) from a total prize fund of nearly £2,000,000, and of course achieve a place on the winners board alongside the likes of Ronnie O’Sullivan, Stephen Hendry and Alex Higgins.